-Sustaining Partner College Grants – Certain schools have selected to become a Sustaining Partner College.
-Students from these schools receive an automatic grant of $300 per course.
-Current sustaining partners are Bethel College (IN), Bethel University (MN), Calvin College, Cedarville University, Cornerstone University, Geneva College, and Spring Arbor University.
+Sustaining Partner College Grants – Certain schools are part of Au Sable's Sustaining Partner Colleges.
+Students from these schools receive an automatic grant of $500 per course ($600 for Canadian Sustaining Partner schools).
+Current sustaining partners are Bethel University (MN), Calvin College, Cedarville University, Cornerstone University, Covenant College, North Park University, Redeemer University College, and The King's University.

-Au Sable Fellows and Fellowship – The Institute recognizes certain students having abilities, interests, and leadership potential in environmental stewardship by designating such students as “Au Sable Fellows.”
-Au Sable Fellows are granted financial support of $1400 (summer courses only).
+Au Sable Fellowship – The Institute recognizes certain students having abilities and leadership potential in environmental stewardship by designating such students as “Au Sable Fellows.”
+Au Sable Fellows are granted financial support of $1500 (summer courses only).
 Fellowships are merit-based and require evidence of excellent academic ability (min.
-3.0 G.P.A.).
+3.0 GPA).
 Fellowship recipients must enroll in two courses per summer session.

-- Superior academic ability, exceptional interest in environmental studies, and good potential for leadership in environmental stewardship.
+- Superior academic ability (min.
+3.0 GPA), exceptional interest in environmental studies, and good potential for leadership in environmental stewardship.